The content has been loaded.

 Google Maps

-Cycle or walk in the Water World
+Cycle or walk in the Waterscape

 The routes

-Cycle or walk digitally by downloading the route to your phone using a GPX viewer.
+Cycle or walk digitally by downloading the route to your phone with a GPX viewer.
 Email communicatie@noorderzijlvest.nl to let us know which route you would like, and we will send you the GPX file.

 Of course, you can also follow the route with a physical map!
 Download the file in PDF format, print it out, and set off!